aminlodhiya/aminlodhiya/README.md

 <h1>🙋‍♂️ About Me </h1>

-- 👨‍⚖️ I`m a Self-motivated learner with strong problem solving, time management & communication skills.
+- 👨‍⚖️ I`m a Self-motivated learner with strong problem-solving, time management & communication skills.
 - 🌱 I’m currently exploring **Web3**
+- 👨‍💻 I am comfortable in Java(Springboot), Python(Flask), Typescript, NextJs.
 - 👨‍💻 All of my projects are available at (https://amin-lodhiya.vercel.app/)

 - 📫 How to reach me **aminlodhiya@gmail.com**